Luis Camacho (dancer): Personal life

 Camacho struggled with addiction for many years following the success of the Madonna period, as he and many of the dancers from the tour transitioned into the next stage of their career and the death of many friends within the LGBTQ community due to AIDS related illnesses.
 He has been sober since 2004.

 Film and other work

 Camacho performed in the film, The Birdcage (1996) and Austin Powers in Goldmember (2002) and continued to work as a dancer and choreographer.
 He has worked with Tony Bennett, Lisa Lisa and the Cult Jam and Aretha Franklin.

 He has choreographed casino shows, including Carnival Cabaret for the Horizon Casino and Resort in Lake Tahoe, California.

-Camacho reunited with the male dancers of the Blonde Ambition tour in the documentary film Strike a Pose (2016), which chronicled their time working with Madonna and subsequent careers.
+Camacho reunited with the male dancers of the Blond Ambition tour in the documentary film Strike a Pose (2016), which chronicled their time working with Madonna and subsequent careers.
 He and Jose Gutierrez were Celebrity Grand Marshals of the San Francisco Gay Pride Parade in 2018.
 Camacho continues to teach dance in the Los Angeles area.